deanguardanapo/CMPE172FinalProj/README.md

 ![image](https://user-images.githubusercontent.com/54638283/144171450-ebe65141-f7a2-4b9e-88d4-eccea173ce79.png)

 ## Folder Structure
-Use folder structure as is in the github
+Keep folder structure as is in the github

+## How To Run Application Locally